artastakenaka/grok-ai-telegram-bot/README.md

 a real Grok AI inside Telegram that **remembers your conversation**, responds naturally, and speaks without filters.

 The bot answers directly in your chat, keeps context between messages, and works in **any language**.
+You can also generate **AI images and videos** directly inside Telegram without a paid monthly subscription.

+## Available Modes

+Grok Telegram Bot now supports several AI modes:

+- ⚡️ **Express** — fast everyday AI replies
+- 🧠 **Expert** — deeper and more advanced answers
+- 🌐 **Internet** — answers with real-time web search
+- 🎨 **Image** — AI image generation
+- 🎬 **Video** — AI video generation

+## Free Usage

+You can start using the bot for free:

+- ⚡️ **Express** — 10 requests daily
+- 🧠 **Expert** — 1 request weekly
+- 🌐 **Internet** — 1 request weekly
+- 🎨 **Images** — 3 generations weekly

+Video generation is also available in the bot.

 ## Why Grok?

 Grok is the most **human-like AI model** available today.

+- More open creative generation
+- Less restrictive than many mainstream AI tools
+- No fake politeness
+- Strong personality and humor
 - Higher emotional intelligence than ChatGPT
 - Better understanding of tone and mood
 - More natural and “alive” conversation
 - Honest, fearless answers
-- No corporate censorship
-- No fake politeness
-- No annoying disclaimers

 People who value **directness, realism and personality** choose Grok.

-## What can you use Grok for?
+## What can you use Grok Telegram Bot for?

+- 🎨 Generate AI images directly in Telegram
+- 🎬 Create AI videos inside the bot
+- 🌐 Search the web and get up-to-date answers
-- ✍️ Create content & generate post ideas
+- ✍️ Create posts, captions, and content ideas
 - 🌍 Translate and rewrite texts in any language
+- 💬 Chat naturally with long-term memory
 - 🧠 Structure complex information
 - 📚 Study, analyze, and learn faster
-- 🔬 Explain basic and advanced concepts
-- 💡 Brainstorm business, crypto & startup ideas
+- 💡 Brainstorm business, crypto, and startup ideas

-## Upcoming Features

-A **premium version** is currently in development:
-- AI image generation
-- Real-time web search
-- Advanced tools

-Stay tuned.

 ## How to start